JazzBrotha/webpack-simple-boilerplate/README.md

-# Simple Webpack Boilerplate
+# Webpack Simple Boilerplate
-This boilerplate sets up a development environment with `node.js`, `es6`, and `sass` as well as produces a browser-ready application.
+This boilerplate sets up a development environment in `node.js`, `es6`, and `sass` as well as produces a browser-ready application.

-If you experience any issues, please report.
+If you experience any issues, please [report[(https://github.com/JazzBrotha/webpack-simple-boilerplate/issues/new).

 ## Instructions